 What has led to such a dire economic situation?
 When it comes to such a large and complex economy as China's, there are many reasons.
 But three stand out.
 First, the negative impact of many earlier regulatory changes is now being felt.
 An example of this is real estate.
 Housing prices have remained high in recent years, despite the government issuing a string of policies to regulate the sector, in particular putting financial constraints on real estate developers.
 This has finally had a huge impact on the market, with Evergrande Group in September 2021 becoming the biggest casualty.
 Unsurprisingly, this has had a knock-on effect on the desire to buy property.
-Since then, there have been capital problems with many real estate and its upstream and downstream industries account for about 20% of China's GDP, the shrinking of the real estate market has hit overall economic performance dramatically.
+Since then, there have been capital problems with many real estate developers, and turbulence in the sector has cut off much investment in housing.
+Since real estate and its upstream and downstream industries account for about 20% of China's GDP, the shrinking of the real estate market has hit overall economic performance dramatically.